teddyedo/2020_5EI_team1_Allari/docs/Memo_Of_Understanding.md

 - Use the application following the use cases explained in the User Guide;
 - Report bugs through the client assistance provided by the developers group;
 - Don't distribute our application to other people that don't own the license of our product.

+## Duration

+This document is updated every 6 months.